 “We know that it’s important to reach out to the communities where we do business and help make a difference,” said David Scrivano, president and CEO of Little Caesar Enterprises, Inc. “As a family company, we are proud to work together with our local franchisees and company-owned stores to coordinate the vehicle, staff and food and to be there for the people who need assistance.”

-Former Presidents Bill Clinton and George H. W. Bush awarded The President's Volunteer Action Award Citation to Little Caesars for its volunteers' contributions to the Love Kitchen.
-Little Caesars also received a Presidential Citation for Private Sector Initiatives for the Love Kitchen program under the Reagan administration.
-It has received a certificate of appreciation from the State of Michigan and was recognized by the Detroit City Council for its efforts in the Gulf Coast region.
+The Love Kitchen has been recognized for its charitable efforts, receiving The President's Volunteer Action Award Citation from former Presidents Bill Clinton and George H. W. Bush.
+The Reagan administration also awarded the Love Kitchen a Presidential Citation for Private Sector Initiatives.
+Additionally, it has received a certificate of appreciation from the State of Michigan and was recognized by the Detroit City Council for its efforts in the Gulf Coast region.

 Little Caesars franchise owners donate the resources necessary to make each Love Kitchen serving a success.
 An estimated 50,000 franchise owners and their employees have volunteered over the years to support the program in their local communities.